A Constructive Characterization of Optimal Bundling: Other Applications

+Heuristically, apart from knife-edge cases, the conditions for $z'$ in Proposition \ref{lemma:quasiconcave} can be characterized as $z'$ is strictly single-crossing from above.\footnote{That is, $\sign[z']$ is decreasing, and $|\{t: z'(t)=0\}| \leq 1$.} \cite{yang2023nested}'s main assumptions are: for any $b_1 \subseteq b_2, v(b_2,t)-v(b_1,t)$ is strictly increasing in $t$ and $\pi(b_2,t)-\pi(b_1,t)$ is strictly quasi-concave in $t$, in which for any bundle $b$, $\pi(b,\cdot)$ is the revenue function when only selling $b$.
+By Proposition \ref{lemma:quasiconcave}, these assumptions can almost be translated (rigorously, a sufficient condition of) into Assumption \ref{a0} imposed on pairs of nested bundles.
+The similar story goes for \cite{ghili2023characterization}.
+Combining with their conditions on the sold-alone quantity that guarantees the second condition in Theorem \ref{corollary: alternative} holds for their particular $\mathcal{B}'$, they obtain their results in the same spirit as Theorem \ref{corollary: alternative}.

-Under \cite{ghili2023characterization}'s assumptions, the minimal optimal menu is $\{\emptyset, b^*\}$, in which $b^*$ is the grand bundle $\{1,...,n\}$, if and only if the sold-alone quantity of $b^*$ is the largest among the sold-alone quantities of all bundles.
-Following the same condition, under Assumption \ref{a0} and \ref{a1}, I am able to obtain the same result, with the help of an additional but natural assumption that makes $b^*$ the (strictly) most valuable bundle for type $\bar{t}$ consumer:
+I proceed to present results with more specific conditions. \cite{ghili2023characterization} says that pure bundling is optimal if and only if the sold-alone quantity of $b^*$ is the largest among the sold-alone quantities of all bundles.
+Following the same conditions, under Assumptions \ref{a0} and \ref{a1}, I am able to obtain the same result, with the help of an additional but natural assumption that makes $b^*$ the (strictly) most valuable bundle for type $\bar{t}$ consumer: